puppetlabs/puppet-docs/source/pe/3.7/console_classes_groups_preconfigured_groups.md

 On a new install, the Console server node is pinned to this node group.
 If you are upgrading, you will need to pin the Console server node yourself.

 #### Notes
 * You should *not* add additional nodes to this node group.
-(TODO: Update based on the question above for Josh)

 ### The PE ActiveMQ Broker Node Group